 - Then, use the Control Panel on your Brother Printer to set it up.

 - Connect the AC power cord to the printer and switch it on.

 - Then press on Menu and choose network settings or wireless setup using the up and down arrow keys.

-- Choose the WLAN by pressing the arrow keys and then press on “OK”.
+- Choose the WLAN by pressing the arrow keys and then pushing on “OK.”

-- Again, with the help of arrow keys, choose the setup wizard and press OK.
+- Again, using the arrow keys, select the setup wizard and press OK.

 - Enable the wireless network, as this will start the wireless setup wizard.

-- Your Brother Printer will now start searching for your network.
-Select your SSID and enter the security key that you had noted down earlier.
+- Your Brother’s Printer will now start searching for your network.
+Select your SSID and enter the security key you noted earlier.